 The rule of thumb for grade school is 10 minutes of homework per grade every night.
-So if your child is in third grade, she should spend about 30 minutes a day on homework.
-If she finishes early, she can read, write a letter to her grandparents or play educational games online.
+So if your child is in third grade, your child should spend about 30 minutes a day on homework.
+If kids finish early, they can read, write a letter to their grandparents, or play educational games online.

 2. Use a timer.

-You can use a computer, a phone app, a stopwatch or even an egg timer.
+You can use a computer, a phone app, a stopwatch, or even an egg timer.
 Divide your child’s homework into timed segments.
-Set the timer to go off at the end of each homework task, and re-set the timer for each one.
-Encourage her to work without stopping until the timer goes off.
+Set the timer to go off at the end of each homework task and reset the timer for each one.
+Encourage your child to work without stopping until the timer goes off.
 Having a visual and audible reminder gives your child a sense of how much time homework tasks should take.
-It also reminds her that she has a set amount of time, which could help with focus.
+It also reminds them that they have a set amount of time, which could help with focus.

-3. Help her get in the right mindset to do work.
+3. Help your child get in the right mindset to do work.

-If your child is tired or stressed out from the day’s events, she may rush through her homework just to be done with it.
-When she seems fatigued or restless, consider letting the homework wait a little while.
-Let her run around outside or play quietly for a set time so she can decompress.
-When it’s time to tackle homework, she’ll have more energy to give it her best effort.
+If kids are tired or stressed out from the day’s events, they may rush through their homework just to be done with it.
+When your child seems fatigued or restless, consider letting the homework wait a little while.
+Let your child run around outside or play quietly for a set time to decompress.
+When it’s time to tackle homework, your child will have more energy to give it their best effort.

-If your child takes ADHD medication and tends to crash right after school, let her doctor know.
-You and the doctor can discuss whether or not her medication needs adjusting.
+If your child takes ADHD medication and tends to crash right after school, let your child’s doctor know.
+You and the doctor can discuss whether or not the medication needs adjusting.

-4. Step in if she needs to slow down.
+4. Step in if your child needs to slow down.

-If you notice your child rushing, don’t wait until she’s done to step in.
-Try to slow her down in the moment.
+If you notice your child rushing, don’t wait until they’re done to step in.
+Try to slow your child down in the moment.
 Check in during homework time by asking questions like, “Are you doing your best work?” or “Will the teacher be able to read that?”
-It’s easier for both of you if you have her correct problems before she finishes—rather than ask her to redo her work later.
-It can also help her develop good habits going forward.
+It’s easier for both of you if you have your child correct problems before they finish — rather than asking them to redo work later.
+It can also help your child develop good habits going forward.

-5. Encourage her to look over her work.
+5. Encourage kids to look over their work.

-Remind your child to check her work for careless errors and sloppiness before she considers it done.
-You can even create a checklist with her: Did she follow the directions?
+Remind your child to check their work for careless errors and sloppiness before your child considers it done.
+You can even create a checklist with your child: Did your child follow the directions?
 Are the words spelled correctly?
-Did she use capitals when appropriate?
-Can she read her writing?
-Getting her in the habit of checking her work helps her set standards for good work.
-And that can help her feel a sense of pride in what she’s about to turn in.
+Did your child use capitals when appropriate?
+Can your child read their writing?
+Getting kids in the habit of checking their work helps them set standards for good work.
+And that can help them feel a sense of pride in what they’re about to turn in.

 In fourth and fifth grade, homework starts to require more time management and organizational skills.
 Instead of a single worksheet that’s due the next day, kids get more and bigger assignments.
 And the assignments may have due dates that are further away.

 Help your child figure out how to leave enough time to get challenging projects done over a longer period of time.
 Create a study calendar that breaks down the project into small daily tasks.
-This helps her see that she can get the project done in time if she works on it little by little, at a steady pace.
+This helps kids see that they can get the project done in time if they work on it little by little, at a steady pace.

 Some kids leave homework questions blank or rush through it because they’re frustrated by the work itself.
-They may have learning differences that affect their reading, writing or math skills.
-If you think that could be the case with your child, you may want to meet with her teacher.
-Share your observations, and ask the teacher what he’s noticed.
+They may have learning differences that affect their reading, writing, or math skills.
+If you think that could be the case with your child, you may want to meet with their teacher.
+Share your observations and ask the teacher what they’ve noticed.

 Together you can decide what the next step should be.
 You may want to request an evaluation.
-Your child may need specialized instruction in a skill area or to help her succeed.
-The sooner she gets the help she needs, the sooner she can focus on learning.
+Your child may need specialized instruction in a skill area or to help them succeed.
+The sooner they get the help they need, the sooner they can focus on learning.

 Kids who haven’t had a lot of success in school may not be confident about their ability to do homework well.
 So they may rush through it, thinking it’s not worth the effort.
-Remind your child of her strengths.
-Talk about a time she worked hard at something—big or small—and succeeded.
+Remind your child of their strengths.
+Talk about a time your child worked hard at something — big or small — and succeeded.
 This could help boost your child’s confidence.
-And that could help her approach homework with a more positive outlook.
+And that could help your child approach homework with a more positive outlook.

 About the author